HashDataFE/TPC-DS-Toolkit/README.md

   If you set to `true`, you can have the queries execute with `EXPLAIN ANALYZE` in order to see exactly the query plan used, the cost, the memory used, etc.
   This option is for debugging purpose only, since collecting those query statistics will disturb the benchmark.
 - `RANDOM_DISTRIBUTION`: default `false`.
   If you set to `true`, the fact tables are distributed randomly other than following a pre-defined distribution column.
+Random distribution shold be used for Cloud products.
+  Pre-defined table distribution policies are in: TPC-DS-CBDB/03_ddl/distribution.txt with `REPLICATED` policy supported product, 14 tables are using `REPLICATED` distribution policy by default.
+TPC-DS-CBDB/03_ddl/distribution_original.txt are for early Greenplum products without `REPLICATED` policy supported.
 - `SINGLE_USER_ITERATION`: default `1`.
   This controls how many times the power test will run.
   During the final score computation, the minimal/fastest query elapsed time of multiple runs will be used.